 My impression is that the average Mormon plays more board games than does the average non-Mormon.
 I suspect that, just as we use ice cream as a substitute for alcohol, we use board games as a substitute for drinking games.

 One of my favorites is Settlers of Catan.
 If you haven’t tried it, I highly recommend it.
-You might want to read more about it, or if you have a lot of faith in me, just skip right to buying it.
+You might want to read more about it, or if you have a lot of faith in me, just skip right to .
 But the simplest way to get introduced to Settlers is probably to just ask around among your Mormon friends.
 I suspect you will find that some of them already play it.

 Why is Settlers so much fun?
 One reason is that the game board changes from one play to the next.
 Another reason is that the game rewards different strategies.
 For example, in Cities and Knights, you can win by building up to metropolises or by building out to get lots of settlements and the longest road.